Microsoft Teams bot quickstart

 Azure app → Bot Framework → HTTPS Gateway → first Teams message

-This is the fast path for US and global enterprises on Microsoft Teams.
+This is the fast path for Microsoft Teams—Azure Bot, HTTPS messaging endpoint, and tenant install.
 Tenant policies, manifest packaging, and advanced group rules are in the full Microsoft Teams channel guide.
 Confirm exact JSON keys in official docs—schemas evolve across releases.

 Time: about 30–45 minutes (Azure + HTTPS).
-Teams requires a public HTTPS messaging endpoint; a home PC alone is not enough unless you add a tunnel (remote access) or a US VPS (US deployment hub).
+Teams requires a public HTTPS messaging endpoint; a home PC alone is not enough unless you add a tunnel (remote access) or a small VPS with TLS.

 Before you start